AntJam-Howell/skills-econ-geog-data/README.md

 # U.S. County Panel of Labor and Skill Demand, 2010–2024

 A publicly available county-year panel of U.S. labor and skill demand, derived from 433.6 million Lightcast (Burning Glass) job postings spanning 2010–2024.
-The panel covers 3,194 counties across 15 years (47,891 county-year observations) and reports 201 variables that describe the volume of job postings, modality and nature of work (e.g., remote share , internship share), and a suite of economic geography-related measures.
-This includes skill-based measures of county specialization, diversity, complexity, and dynamics.
-These measures are further decomposed in entity-specific sources (by corporate, university, government, and federal labs), and entity-pair measures of alignment, overlap, and skill gaps within the same county-year.
+The panel covers 3,194 counties across 15 years and reports 201 variables that describe the volume of job postings, modality and nature of work (e.g., remote share , internship share), and a suite of economic geography variables: skill-based measures of county specialization, relatedness, diversity, complexity, and dynamics.
+These measures are further decomposed by employer entity type (corporate, university, government, federal lab), along with entity-pair measures of alignment, overlap, and directional skill gaps between sectors.

 For the conceptual framework, main measure definitions, technical background, and applications in the literature, see the accompanying working paper: